TinManTex/HashWrangler/Readme.txt

-"tryExtensions": false,-- adds file extensions that appear in qar files to input strings "hashesToHex": false, -- converts input hashes to hex representation "validateMode": false, -- for validating using mgsv-lookup-strings repo layout "validateRoot": "", -- path to hash types.json for format, should be at root "matchedStringsNameIsDictionary": false -- Should only be used when input strings are a folder, else it will overwrite the input strings file.
+"tryExtensions": false,-- adds file extensions that appear in qar files to input strings "hashesToHex": false, -- converts input hashes to hex representation "validateMode": false, -- for validating using mgsv-lookup-strings repo layout "validateRoot": "", -- path to hash types.json for format, should be at root, see mgsv-lookup-strings repo "matchedStringsNameIsDictionary": false -- Should only be used when input strings are a folder, else it will overwrite the input strings file.
 By default matched strings will be written to <inputStringsPath>Strings_matchedStrings.txt (if input strings are a folder), when set to true matched strings will be written to <inputStringsPath>.txt , which saves hasle of having to rename stuff if your workflow is for updating the mgsv-strings github repo
+"buildToolDictionaries": false, -- only runs if validateMode, combine the mgsv-lookup-strings repo Dictionaries\{gameId}\{hashName} dictionaries to tool dictionary name {fileType}_{hashName}_dictionary.txt

 validate hash types .json example
 {